dcalenzani/AwesomeWMConfig/README.md

 rc.Lua has some names for the 5 first desktops, also implements compton on startup (you could do this by configuring you .bash profile too).
 Also added a hotkey for changing between keyboard config, but it only works if you have an XFCE environment preinstalled (so it might not be very useful if you are using a minimal approach).

 theme.lua changes colors and add gaps to windows.

+Im proceeding to archive this repo since I've changed the WM after distrohopping.
+Right now I'm using i3 (which I find more fun than AWM)